 While the Medline Plus list is a handy tool for quick referencing, it's essential to talk to a doctor when deciding to start on a probiotic dosage.
 As you can see, the reason for taking the probiotic directly impacts the duration in which you should take the supplement.
 So, talk to your doctor about the right probiotic dosage for your ailments.

 Effective Probiotic Use

-Probiotics are not intended to cure diseases so do not forgo medical treatment if you have a legitimate medical problem.
-Use of probiotics may have the side effect of gas or bloating and long-term use safety concerns have not been thoroughly researched.
-If you are healthy and eat foods with adequate amounts of fiber daily you do not need probiotics to nurture your healthy bacteria.
-If you have irritable bowel syndrome, inflammatory bowel disease, urinary or bowel disturbance, probiotics may help.
-However, consult your physician before adding probiotics to your diet.
+Just remember, probiotics are not intended to cure diseases, so do not forgo medical treatment if you have a legitimate medical problem.
+You may experience adverse probiotic side effects such as gas or bloating and long-term use safety concerns have not been thoroughly researched.
+If you are healthy and eat probiotic foods with adequate fiber, you do not need probiotics to nurture your healthy bacteria.